sungminYoon/NCC_ALPHA/README.md

 Example of using it.
 It takes "1~10 minutes" to process.
+There is an error in the progress bar.
+If the circle is spinning well, there is no problem.
 Image processing: https://youtu.be/pSR4JTB8EmI
 Export binary data for using AI: https://youtu.be/lng2Z1qz4D4